-Lane's Learning Garden is a student-led initiative that grows healthy, sustainable food for our campus community while providing learning, service, and leadership opportunities for students.
+Established in 2006, Lane's Learning Garden is a student-led initiative to grow healthy, sustainable food for our campus community while providing learning, service, and leadership opportunities.
 The Learning Garden is an interdisciplinary educational model that offers students the opportunity to work with others outside the classroom and have fun.

 Organic vegetables and fruit grow year-round in the garden.
-The produce is used in the student-run restaurant, the Culinary Arts and Hospitality Management Program special events, and the cafeteria.
-Volunteers enjoy an occasional harvest as well.
+The produce has been used in the the Culinary Arts and Hospitality Management Program (including on-campus restaurant, the Renaissance Room) and Campus Catering.
+Much of the produce is donated to Food for Lane County, and volunteers enjoy an occasional harvest as well.

 The Learning Garden offers students leadership experience.
 It is a great way to be actively involved in implementing sustainability measures on campus.
 Learning Garden volunteers may qualify for work study, internships, or service learning credit from specific faculty who support the garden with their curriculum.

 The space offers opportunities to explore creative garden design, observe and cultivate plant communities, and learn basic organic agriculture and gardening principles.

 The Learning Garden Club is funded through student fees.
 Members are a diverse, energetic group dedicated to stewarding our environment, honoring the natural world that sustains us, and providing produce for great meals!
 If you would like to get involved and help contribute to Lane's campus sustainability, please consider volunteering in the garden, or participate in one of our many other events.
 Check below for volunteer times.